 The basic financial statements present information for Craven Community College as a whole, in a format designed to make the statements easier for the reader to understand.
 The statements in this section include the Statement of Net Position; the Statement of Revenues, Expenses, and Changes in Net Position; and the Statement of Cash Flows.
-Craven Community College Foundation, Inc. and Public Radio East and Affiliates are blended into the financial statements for Craven Community College.
+The financial statements are accompanied by Notes to the Financial Statements that explain some of the information in the financial statements and provides more detail.
+The College's component units, Craven Community College Foundation, Inc. and Public Radio East and Affiliate, are blended with the financial information of the College in the following financial statements.

-The Statement of Net Position (Exhibit A-1) presents the current and long-term portions of assets and liabilities separately.
+The Statement of Net Position (Exhibit A-1) presents a fiscal snapshot of the College as of June 30, 2021, and includes all assets, deferred outflows of resources, deferred inflows of resources, and liabilities.
 The difference between total assets with deferred outflows of resources and total liabilities with deferred inflows of resources is net position and may provide a useful indicator of whether the financial position of the College is improving or deteriorating.